WORLD’S COATING INNOVATOR™

 Heat as presented is more than solar reflectivity and emissivity; it is also about the heat load.
 This is the missing part of the formula for true heat management.
 Find out more >

-- The same roof painted with Super Therm® will be cool to the touch and no hotter than the ambient air temperature as it reflects 96.1% of heat and does not load heat.
+• The same roof painted with Super Therm® will be cool to the touch and no hotter than the ambient air temperature as it blocks most of the solar heat and does not load heat.

 Explanation of emissivity and heat load